nefeygt/information-security-course/h7-going-dark.md

 # h7 Going Dark

 ## x) Read and summarize:
-1. Quintin 2014: 7 Things You Should Know About Tor:
+a.
+Quintin 2014: 7 Things You Should Know About Tor:
   1. Despite NSA/FBI attempts, Tor’s core anonymity remains unbroken.
 Attacks rely on browser exploits/user misconfiguration, not cryptographic flaws.
   2. Used by activists, journalists, military, and privacy-conscious users.
 Criminals have better tools (botnets).
   3. Open-source and audited.
 Initial Navy funding ≠ backdoor.